frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_lilypond.md

 `convert-ly` and `lilypond-book` you don't need to specify the full path if they are in the same directory as the LilyPond executable itself.

+You may enter a custom label to easily recognize a specific LilyPond instance.
+I you do not enter a label, "LilyPond" is used.

 You can also configure how LilyPond is run.
 See the tooltips of the settings for more information.